roman79/DublinDataEngineering/README.md

 * **Python for Data Analysis** is a good book to start, written by Wes McKinney the main author of Pandas package.
 The second book is planning to release in August 2017.

 ## Introduction to Python (Numpy library)

+* NumPy is the fundamental package for scientific computing with Python. http://www.numpy.org/

+* Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy. http://matplotlib.org/

+* Seaborn is a Python visualization library based on matplotlib. https://seaborn.pydata.org/